 @MrTilston on Twitter

 Read on, or sign up for Ruth's seminar in Carlisle here.

+Many children appear to be proficient or even good at arithmetic and yet have trouble with questions that involve mathematical reasoning.
+This not only affects outcomes for the year group/school but can also diminish individual children's numerical fluency.
 Understanding the important differences between problem solving and reasoning in relation to mathematics is key to realising how we can prevent the situation outlined above from becoming an issue.

 For further information email email@example.com.